 How to Get Car Insurance With a Suspended License

 Though you can’t drive legally without a valid driver’s license, you’ll still need car insurance in many cases, even if your license is suspended or revoked.
-However, finding insurance tends to be more difficult.
+However, finding insurance in these situations tends to be more difficult.
 Your options may be limited, and you may not get cheap car insurance rates with a suspended license.

 Even if your license is suspended or revoked, you must carry state minimum liability coverage on a tagged car in your name or risk fines and a longer suspension period.

-A lapse in car insurance can increase the amount you pay by $163 after a brief lapse and $282 after a lapse longer than 31 days.
+A lapse in car insurance can increase the amount you pay by $ after a brief lapse and $ after a lapse longer than 31 days.